 MG may be "RTP-agnostic", i.e., aware of the transport protocol (UDP), but unaware of higher protocol layers, thus RTP packets may transparently go through such an H.248 Context.

 It could be noted that the termination name could carry an implicit semantic concerning configured RTP topologies and/or RTCP handling behaviour of a Context.
-However, it looks unfortunate to overload the termination name with such semantics (note: clause 7.1 would be an exception).
+However, this practise is not recommended.
 This Recommendation therefore recommends that the H.248.TerminationID should not be used to indicate a particular RTP topology.

 7.6 Classes of RTCP related functions

-The MG could be requested to process following RTCP packets or RTCP related functions (Note: the list label is used in Tables 1 to 4):
+The MG may be requested to support the following RTCP packets or RTCP related functions (Note: the list label is used in Tables 1 to 4):

 F-1: RTP node identifier: usage (or not) of MG-local CNAMEs (per MG?; per termination?);

-F-2: RTP source identifier: allocation (or not) of MG-local SSCRs per RTP session;
+F-2: RTP source identifier: allocation (or not) of MG-local SSRCs per RTP session;

 F-3: RTCP protocol endpoint for basic services: origination/termination of RTCP packets (reports);